 By road – The easiest way to reach Leh by road is hitting the Manali – Leh Highway via Manali or Srinagar Highway if you are traveling from Srinagar (J&K).
 It is imperative to know that state-run buses and local taxis ply within the Ladakh region very well in the summer months.

-The road leading to Karu is the one you need to take which is also called Manali Leh Highway.
-The road to Shey from Leh remain open all around the year.
+The road leading to Karu is the one you need to take, which is also called Manali Leh Highway.
+The road to Shey from Leh remains open all around the year.

 By train – The nearest major railway station from Leh is Jammu Tawi, at a distance of 812 km from Leh.
 Taxis can be hired from the railway station to reach Leh over Srinagar Leh Highway in a 3-day journey with overnight halts at Srinagar and Kargil.
 After reaching Leh, you can travel to Shey Monastery as mentioned in the article above.